Fall Discovery Showcase: UGA Majors Fair

 September 11, 10:30am-2:30pm

-Tate Student Center, Third Floor Concourse and Atrium
+Tate Student Center, Third Floor Atrium and Concourse

-All students are invited to attend the free Discovery Showcase for Majors, Minors, Certificate Programs and Accelerated Master's Programs, formerly known as the Majors Fair.
+All students are invited to attend the free Discovery Showcase for Majors, Minors, Certificate Programs and Double Dawgs Pathway program.
 The Discovery Showcase seeks to guide students on their major and career paths at UGA.
-The event is designed to assist not only undecided first-year students but to help all students enhance their marketability after graduation.
+The event is designed to assist not only undecided first-year students but to help all students help position themselves after graduation.
 We want to talk to students about how they can enhance their academic experience during their undergraduate career and be better prepared for life beyond the Arch—whether that's by adding or changing a major, or by pursuing a minor, certificate or an accelerated master's degree through UGA's Double Dawgs Pathway program, which can save students time and money while positioning themselves for success after graduation.

 It can be easy to miss opportunities when you are solely focused on your school or college.
 Even if you don't want to change your major or add a major, you should still look into other options, like minors or certificates that are available to students across schools and colleges.

-The event, sponsored by the Office of Instruction, the Exploratory Center, the Career Center and Office of Student Affairs, will offer students the opportunity to meet with career counselors, advisors and ambassadors from many of the schools and colleges.
-Students will also get to speak with representatives from the Career Center on career opportunities that align with majors.
+The event, sponsored by the Office of Instruction, the Exploratory Center, and the Division of Academic Enhancement will offer students the opportunity to meet with advisors and representatives from many of the schools and colleges.
 Students who are searching for a major may be introduced to an Exploratory Center advisor for an initial conversation and information about finding the right major.

 Areas of Interest include:

-- Business, Public Policy and International Affairs (Business and Social Science)
+- Leadership (Business, Marketing, Public Policy and International Affairs)

 - Technology (Engineering, Mathematics, Statistics and Computer Science)